miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Version Changelog:
 ------------------

-v9.8                                                     06.04.2017
+v9.8                                                     10.04.2017
 ----
 +Added Blood Boil explosion sound and increased decal view distance.
-+Corrected wrong auras of plus vampires at junkyard and in library.
++Corrected wrong auras of NPCs at Confession, junkyard and library.
-+Modified enemy behaviour in maze mausoleum and added Tourette line.
++Modified enemies in maze mausoleum and added a connection to Patty.
++Tried once more to fix dead dog hurting and added a Tourette line.
-Fixed mirrored textures of crates in museum cellar and Foxy Boxes.
+Fixed mirrored textures of crates in museum storage and Foxy Boxes.

 v9.7                                                     30.03.2017
 ----